Real Estate Recovery Trust Account and Fund

 Review and Approval

-Once TREC receives your application, we will review the documents you have submitted and send you an acknowledgment letter describing any additional information that is needed to review your application.
+Once TREC receives your application, and the documents mentioned above, we will review the documents you have submitted and send you an acknowledgment letter describing any additional information that is needed to review your application.
+Some of the most common information requested includes documents like a file-stamped copy of the original petition, an explanation of the facts and circumstances surrounding the case, and attorney billing statements.
 If your application is eligible for payment from the recovery fund, we will recommend approval and payment of the application to the Commission at their next regularly scheduled meeting.
 Depending on the date of the next Commission meeting and the receipt of ALL information requested, it may take several months to complete this process.
+If your application is not eligible for payment from the recovery fund, we will recommend denial and you may contact the Office of the Attorney General to request a hearing to contest the denial.

 As you can see, filing an application for payment from one of the recovery funds is a long and somewhat complicated process.
 You may submit an application on your own or hire an attorney to help you with this process.
 If you hire an attorney, you may seek reimbursement for reasonable attorney’s fees paid as part of your application for payment from one or both of the recovery funds.
 Reasonable attorney’s fees are eligible for payment from the recovery funds, but only up to the payment limits of each fund.